Are You Interested in an Economics Major?

 As part of the general university required courses, you are encouraged to take several courses that will count toward your College of Business and Economics coursework that also fulfill GUR requirements.
 This can shorten your time to graduation by at least a quarter.
 Some GURs can be waived with AP credits that were earned in high school or transfer credits.
 Be sure to contact the Academic Advising Center to discuss individual situations.

 - Complete the CBE Major Declaration Form and select your choice of the Economics major from the drop-down menu.
 You will need to provide current unofficial, electronic copies of all college transcripts if Western does not have the most recent versions.
 (To attach the transcript(s): copy and paste each transcript from the electronic form, then save it as a Word Document or print to PDF and attach.)
-The application form will be forwarded to the Department of Economics for review at your appointment.
+The application form will be forwarded to the Department of Economics for review.

-- After review of your application and you have met the GPA requirement you will get to choose a faculty advisor, meet the Department Manager and Chair of the Economics Department.
+- After review of your application (and you have met the GPA requirement) you will be contacted by the Department Manager for some additional information.
+You will get a faculty advisor and a brief check-in meeting with the Department Chair.

-- You will also make an appointment to meet with your advisor who will sign the Advisor Approval form, which is to be returned to the Department of Economics' office.
-For assistance in planning your schedule you can access the DegreeWorks evaluation tool through MyWestern.
+- You will also want to meet with your faculty advisor for assistance in planning your schedule.
+Another helpful tool is the DegreeWorks evaluation tool which can be found through MyWestern.

 - Students wishing to declare one of the combined majors must meet the major declaration requirements of the other department(s).

 Once you've declared the major of your choice, you will be assigned an advisor.
 Plan to contact them right away, do not wait for them to contact you.
 They will help you plan your coursework to maximize your time as a Department of Economics major.
-For more information including downloadable plans of study visit the Current Economics Major Page.
+For more information including downloadable plans of study see Current Economics Majors.

 Declare a Minor in Economics